-Public participation related to the 2021 Annual Action Plan (AAP).
+Public participation related to the 2022 Annual Action Plan (AAP).

 Comments received by: public hearings, emails, virtual hearings, online surveys, and various other media/marketing outreach.
-The extensive public input received for the city's 2020-24 Consolidated Plan was also consulted during development of the 2021 AP.
+The extensive public input received for the city's 2020-24 Consolidated Plan was also consulted during development of the 2022 AAP and 2021 HOME-ARP Allocation Plan.

-On March 11, 2021 and July 6, 2021 the City's Community Development Advisory Committee (CDAC) provided online, virtual public forums for discussion and public hearings on the City's 2021 Annual Action Plan (AAP).
-Virtual hearings were announced on the City of Bryan's Community Development Services Department homepage, the City's YouTube and Facebook pages, on local television and radio, in the local newspaper, and various other venues like United Way of the Brazos Valley and the local Community Partnership Board.
+On October 10, 2021 and February 1, 2022, public hearings were held for the HOME-ARP Allocation Plan and on March 7, 2022 hearings were held on both, the 2022 AAP and 2021 HOME-ARP Plan. the City's Community Development Advisory Committee (CDAC) provided online, virtual public forums for discussion and public hearings on the City's 2022 Annual Action Plan (AAP) and HOME-ARP Allocation Plan.
+Virtual hearings were announced on the City of Bryan's Community Development Services Department homepage, the City's E-mail newsletters, on local television and radio, in the local newspaper, and various other venues like United Way of the Brazos Valley and the local Community Partnership Board.

-Staff public hearing presentations included overviews of CDBG and HOME eligible programs specific to the city's grant programs and development of the 2021 AAP.
+Staff public hearing presentations included overviews of CDBG and HOME eligible programs specific to the city's grant programs and development of the 2022 AAP as well as the HOME-ARP program.
 Presentations regarding Fair Housing were also provided as part of the hearings.
 Comments and survey results were also considered as part of the planning processes.

-On July 6, 2021 CDAC held in-person and virtually available public hearings on: (1) HOME American Rescue Plan (HOME-ARP) \$1,384,509 HUD allocation and eligible activities; (2) Summary of Increased PY2021 CDBG allocation (\$12,184 increase) and program allocation adjustments to address community needs; (3) Summary of Draft 2021 AAP for CDBG and HOME Program Funding, and; (4) Fair Housing/Affirmative Marketing Plan.
-On July 13, 2021, at the Bryan City Council public meeting, City Council approved the 2021 AAP.
-The City Manager, or his designee, was designated by City Council as the authorized signature authority for all related and required 2021 AAP documents.
+On June 13, 2022 CDAC held public hearings on: (1) Summary of Draft 2022 AAP for CDBG and HOME Program Funding, and; (2) Fair Housing/Affirmative Marketing Plan.
+On July 12, 2022, at the Bryan City Council public meeting, City Council approved the 2022 AAP.
+The City Manager, or his designee, was designated by City Council as the authorized signature authority for all related and required 2022 AAP documents.

-Citizen / Stakeholder Comments Received on the 2021 AAP Follow:
+Citizen / Stakeholder Comments Received on the 2022 AAP Follow:

-March 11, 2021 Public Hearings:
+March 7, 2022 Public Hearings: